fedluc/qupled/README.md

 ## Documentation

-The documentation is currently in preparation, but it can already be accessed [Read the Docs](http://qupled.readthedocs.io/)
+The documentation is currently in preparation, but it can already be accessed on [Read the Docs](http://qupled.readthedocs.io/)